Happy Valentines/Galantines Day, Earthling!

 I have an interesting text to share with you today, which was inspired by a video I watched from spiritual teacher Gabrielle Bernstein.
 Even if you aren’t a very spiritual folk, I believe this will serve you greatly.

 Two of my three Intentions for 2018 are to study deeper about my spirituality and then share my experiences with you.
 Once I’m learning I feel compelled to share because it’s something I live by and makes me feel more connected to My Truth.
-It’s my hope that everyone who’s guided here can perceive some kind of shift.
+It’s my hope that if you were guided here, you can perceive some kind of shift.

 So without further ado, let’s get to the point: